raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

     closing-.->|"end, []"|recognized
 </div>

-And gere's the full code handling all three kinds of parentheses:
+And here's the full code handling all three kinds of parentheses:

 ```javascript
 class NestedParentheses extends DeterministicPushdownAutomaton {